mucosal-immunology-lab/microbiome-analysis/README.md

 ## Limma wrapper function for differential abundance testing

 Say we now want to see whether there are bacteria that are differentially abundant according to a sample metadata variable we have available.
 Perhaps we have information about an individual's age at sampling, or we have some grouping information.
-This information can be input into a custom wrapper function around the popular `limma` package we provide here, called [`phyloseq_limma()`](./phyloseq_limma.R).
+This information can be input into a custom wrapper function around the popular `limma` package we provide here, called [`bio_limma()`](./bio_limma.R).

-The minimum required arguments for `phyloseq_limma()` are:
+The minimum required arguments for `bio_limma()` are:

-- `phyloseq_object`
+- `input_data`
 - `model_formula_as_string` or `metadata_var`
 - `coefficients` (not required in using `metadata_var`)

-### Arguments for `phyloseq_limma()`
+### Arguments for `bio_limma()`

-- `phyloseq_object`: a `phyloseq` object to use for differential abundance testing.
+- `input_data`: either a `phyloseq` object or a `SummarizedExperiment` object (containing metabolomics/lipidomics data and a feature naming column called `shortname`) to use for differential abundance testing.
 - `metadata_var`: optional - the name of a **single** column from the `sample_data` to use for DA testing (e.g. `metadata_var = 'group'`). **NOT** required if providing a formula - it will be changed to `NULL` if `model_formula_as_string` is also provided.
 - `metadata_condition`: optional - a conditional statement about a certain metadata value, e.g. keeping a certain age group only.
 - `model_matrix`: optional - best to let the function create the model matrix for you.